w3ref/jigsaw-site/source/docs/compiling-assets.md

 ### Note for Sass users

-To prevent URLs in your `.scss` files—such as background images and fonts—from being processed and modified by Mix, set the `processCssUrls` option to `false` in your `webpack.mix.js` file.
+To prevent URLs in your `.scss` files—such as background images and fonts—from being processed and modified by Mix, make sure the `processCssUrls` option is set to `false` in your `webpack.mix.js` file.